 That was just one kind of exchanging crypto assets.
 Another type of swaps would be done through a centralized exchange (CEX) platform like Binance, where you’d deposit your crypto coins or tokens into a custodial wallet and exchange them for a different crypto asset.

 Generally speaking, the more decentralized the exchange process is, the more closer it is for that trade to be known as a ‘swap’ within the crypto scene.
-As such, a third example would be the use of a decentralized exchange (DEX) platform, such as our own WhalesHeaven, an escrow service where a swap between two types of cryptocurrencies is done while maintaining full custody of your token/coin, and this is done through a multi-signature (multisig) process, and in the case of the above-mentioned platform, they’d use a non-custodial cryptocurrency wallet such as Guarda.
+As such, a third example would be the use of a decentralized exchange (DEX) platform, such as our own WhalesHeaven, an escrow service where a swap between two types of cryptocurrencies is done while maintaining full custody of your token/coin, and this is done through a multi-signature (multisig) process, and in the case of the above-mentioned platform, they’d use a non-custodial multi-asset multi-signature cryptocurrency wallet called WH Cypher.

 The last type of swap is called an atomic Swap, which is arguably the best in terms of how decentralized it is when you want to swap and exchange one coin like Bitcoin, for another like Litecoin, both of which are from two different blockchain networks and perform a truly decentralized exchange without the need of a third party to handle the swap.

 How to exchange crypto assets via swap?

 For token swaps via smart contracts, the most likely scenario you’ll be experiencing is that you’ll need to install a browser extension called MetaMask, which will be the main tool used when going to token-swap platforms like UniSwap or Pancake Swap.
 MetaMask is an Ethereum based crypto wallet, where you’d load it up with ETH for transaction fees, as well as swapping it or other tokens for others depending on the crypto project you’re interacting with.